codeface-io/SwiftObserver/README.md

 # Weak Observables

-When you want to put *Observables* into some data structure but hold them weakly there, you may want to wrap them in `Weak`:
+When you want to put an *Observable* into some data structure or as the *Source* into a *Mapping* and hold it there as a `weak`reference, you may want to wrap it in `Weak`:

 ~~~swift
 let number = Var(12)